On the rate and on the gravitational wave emission of short and long GRBs: Introduction

+{ - GRB 111020A: The break is inferred only from the X-ray light curve, but this interpretation is based on a single upper limit by Chandra and no data points \citep[see][]{2012ApJ...756..189F}. }

+{ - GRB 130603B: The break is inferred from the optical band and is compatible with the radio data.
+However, contemporary X-ray observations are clearly contradicting this interpretation and presents no break at all.
+In fact, the authors invoke the presence of an extra source to justify what they call ``late time X-ray excess'' \citep[see][]{2014ApJ...780..118F}. }

+{ In addition, \citet{2017ApJ...844...83A,2018arXiv180207552R} have shown that, in all the identified S-GRBs, the GeV emission has been always observed when the source was within the Fermi-LAT field of view.
+This result points as well to no significant presence of beaming in the GeV emission of S-GRBs. }

+{ Therefore, all the above points imply that there is still no evidence for the need to assume beaming. }

-We show in Table~\ref{tab:rates} a summary of the astrophysical aspects related to the GRB sub-classes and their observational properties. {The above drastic changes of paradigms open new channels for GW emission and thus it is mandatory to reassess their detectability.
-Our aim in this article is to use the rate of occurrence {of the above GRB sub-classes} to assess the detectability of their associated GW emission by the ground-based interferometers Advanced LIGO (hereafter aLIGO) and Advanced Virgo (hereafter AdV), by the space-based interferometer eLISA, as well as by the resonant bars.}
+We show in Table~\ref{tab:rates} a summary of the astrophysical aspects related to the GRB subclasses and their observational properties.

+The aim of this article is to use the rate of occurrence of the above GRB subclasses to assess the detectability of their associated GW emission by the ground-based interferometers Advanced LIGO and Advanced Virgo, by the space-based interferometer eLISA, as well as by the resonant bars, for completeness.

-{ We show in Table~\ref{tab:acronyms} a summary of acronyms used in this work. }
+We show in Table~\ref{tab:acronyms} a summary of acronyms used in this work.